MicrosoftDocs/memdocs/memdocs/intune/configuration/vpn-settings-ios.md

 ---
 # required metadata

-title: Configure VPN settings to iOS/iPadOS devices in Microsoft Intune - Azure | Microsoft Docs
+title: Configure VPN settings to iOS/iPadOS devices in Microsoft Intune
 description: Add or create a VPN configuration profile on iOS/iPadOS devices using virtual private network (VPN) configuration settings in Microsoft Intune.
 Configure the connection details, authentication methods, split tunneling, custom VPN settings with the identifier, key and value pairs, per-app VPN settings that include Safari URLs, and on-demand VPNs with SSIDs or DNS search domains, proxy settings to include a configuration script, IP or FQDN address, and TCP port.
 keywords:
 author: MandiOhlinger